Gray categories with duals and their diagrams: Acknowledgements

 \section{Acknowledgements}

 The work of Catherine Meusburger and Gregor Schaumann was supported by the Emmy-Noether Fellowship ME 3425/1-1 of the German Research Foundation.
+The work of John Barrett was supported by the STFC Particle Theory grant ST/L000393/1, and the Simons Foundation as visiting scientist at the GGI.
+All three authors would like to thank the Galileo Galilei Institute for Theoretical Physics for support during the workshop Emergent Geometries from Strings and Quantum Fields in June 2023.

-The results of this paper were presented at New Perspectives in Topological Field Theories' in Hamburg 27 - 31 August 2012.
-Thanks to support by ITGP (Interactions of Low-Dimentional Topology and Geometry with Mathematical Physics ), an ESF RNP.
+The results of this paper were presented at `New Perspectives in Topological Field Theories' in Hamburg 27 - 31 August 2012, with support from the European Science Foundation Research Networking Programme ITGP (Interactions of Low-Dimentional Topology and Geometry with Mathematical Physics).